-- Teach a sport: Sports teach discipline, team work, perseverance, accountability, responsibility.
+Sports teach discipline, teamwork, perseverance, accountability, responsibility.
 It teaches a child to take instructions from others and develops listening skills.
 It keeps the body fit which helps keep the mind fit.
 I strongly advocate involving a child in one sport of his choice.
 I have done it and have seen these qualities develop in my daughter.
 It also teaches a child the importance of practice and we all know that “Practice makes a man perfect!”

-- Build relationships: We need to teach our children to build better relationships with their peers.
+We need to teach our children to build better relationships with their peers.
 We all know the importance of healthy relationships in personal and professional life.
-However, sometimes in a process of imbibing good qualities we tend to compare them with their peers.
-But we forget that if we praise that particular child a lot and make comparison then our child will be unable to develop a healthy relation with that child.
+However, sometimes in a process of imbibing good qualities, we tend to compare them with their peers.
+But we forget that if we praise that particular child a lot and make a comparison then our child will be unable to develop a healthy relationship with that child.
 So it’s better that we try and teach them to build good relationships and they will imbibe the good qualities from their peers themselves.